floss1138/dbDotCad/README.md

 The ddc install script downloads this, chmod 755s the image and runs the install.
 For now there will be two instances of Mongo to play with.
 Change the DreamFactory web port to 8080 and Mongo to 27080 (as 80 and 27017 are already in use by ddc).
-For DreamFactory Mongo, installs to installs by defautl to: /opt/dreamfactory-<version.number>/mongodb/bin but it is possible to specify the install path (/opt/dreamfactory seems sensible).
+For DreamFactory Mongo, installs to installs by default to: /opt/dreamfactory-<version.number>/mongodb/bin but it is possible to specify the install path (/opt/dreamfactory seems sensible).
 Files are also accessible via the API.
 Path to New_Folder on server becomes:
 `/opt/dreamfactory/apps/dreamfactory/htdocs/storage/app/New_Folder`